dominik-reiner/esp32-cam-rest-api/README.md

 - `GET /` - Health check
 - `GET /capture` - Take a photo and return it as JPEG
+- `GET /capture_base64` - Take a photo and return it as base64 encoded string
 - `GET /status` - Get current camera status

 ## Prerequisites